Ciao a tutti!

 I decided to stay this stateside holiday season which involved a week in Austin.
 I’m missing all the rich food (although not missing the coffee), especially the BBQ (bookmark this post!), the warm temps and Italy meets Texas fun with Georgette of Girl in Florence (now also Zug!)

-Here’s to sharing some of this luck with a recipe he was willing to divulge.
+After coming back to foggy SF from a Summer-like Christmas in Texas, I needed a little consolation.
 It’s crab season here in San Francisco, I don’t know where you are but try to source seasonal and local crab meat.

 Although due to supply shortages, the cost is quite high.
 Consider a sustainable purchase from the right purveyor as a treat!
 If you can’t swing crab or sturgeon caviar, I think any tinned or jarred fish of choice would work for this and trying with a different affordable roe of choice.
 In case you’re wondering the difference, this is a great explainer piece on Chowhound.

-While in Austin, chef got a little obsessed with Duke’s mayo.
+While in Austin, I got a little obsessed with Duke’s mayo.
 I don’t know why it’s so special (besides twang) but when I posted on IG, a lot of folks had strong opinions over Hellman’s, Best Foods, etc. Any opinion you’d add?
-In any case, I was that weirdo person and made sure some jars made it to my place in San Francisco and a brooding beau.
-Although when combined with the crab and caviar I did finally understand these hijinks over a condiment 🤣 🤣 🤣
+In any case, I was that weirdo person and made sure some jars made it to my place in San Francisco as a sort of souvenir.

+Although when combined with the crab and caviar I did finally understand the heated debate over a condiment 🤣 🤣 🤣

 Supposedly what Duke’s mayo different is that “it’s got twang”…?
 Nevertheless, I will say it seems a bit creamier and brighter/zingier.
 I honestly not a huge fan the first ingredient is soybean oil but I mean mayo was never meant to be a healthy thing now was it?

-Waffling and TMI details aside, here’s the crab salad recipe from Chef EJ aka Mayo Guy™️ and wine pairing from yours truly aka Somm Lady™️ (Hopefully 2022 won’t see further clashes over condiments)
+Waffling and TMI details aside, here’s the crab salad recipe and wine pairing from yours truly aka Somm Lady™️

 You can also use this recipe for crab dip!
 Caviar optional.